 It doesn’t just teach you how to do things right, but also shows you the solution to those times when things go wrong (and we all know, when we are learning something new, things sometimes do).

 It’s an easy and enjoyable read and you will find yourself growing more confident every day because it answers all the things you have ever wondered about crochet.
+It’s the best book I know to have by your side, especially when you are learning.
+It’s super portable and full of crochet knowledge.

 Modern Crochet: Patterns and Designs for the Minimalist Maker